Activity

 Share:

-Energizing participants at the beginning of a meeting or class, give them opportunities to talk to each other in pairs or trios (for the breakout room version) or hear from the whole class quickly (for the text chat version).
+• Energising participants at the beginning of a meeting or class, giving them opportunities to talk to each other in pairs or trios (for the breakout room version) or hearing from the whole class quickly (for the text chat version).

 Slides with prompts written on them.